boardfish/GEC-2017-Site-Concept/README.md

 # Mambui Homepage

-To be installed on Raspbian Jessie.
-Project files can also be cloned into a FullPageOS installation.
+To be installed on a server and made as the homepage on PCs running Raspberry/Instant WebKiosk.

 ## Installation steps:
 ```